junxit/us-congress-bills-110/metadata.md

 - 2007-02-15 — Introduced in Senate
 - 2007-02-15 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-03-20 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-73.
+- 2007-07-25 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-157.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 110-157.
+- 2007-09-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 355.